Geeksltd/GCop/Rules/GCop168.md

 ## Rule description

-Variable definition is seperate from object creation.
-When using the *new* keyword, a new object is actually created in the memory which wastes memory and garbage collection's time.
+Variable definition is separate from object creation.
+When using the `new` keyword, a new object is actually created in the memory which wastes memory and garbage collection's time.
 When a variable is immediately assigned to another object, there is no point on instantiating it first.

 ## Example 1